The spherical ensemble and quasi-Monte-Carlo designs: Introduction

 if $f$ is normalized to have unit variance.

-The popular\emph{ Quasi-Monte-Carlo method} aims at improving the order of the convergence, by taking $\boldsymbol{x}_{N}:=(x_{1},...,x_{N})$ to be a judisclously constructed deterministic sequence of $N-$point configurations on $X.$ In the most communly studied case when $X$ is the unit-cube $[0,1]^{d}$ in $\R^{d}$ there are well-known explicit so called \emph{low-descripency sequences }(e.g. digital nets)\emph{ }constructed using the theory of uniform distribution in number theory \cite{n}, such that
+The popular\emph{ Quasi-Monte-Carlo method} aims at improving the order of the convergence, by taking $\boldsymbol{x}_{N}:=(x_{1},...,x_{N})$ to be a judiciously constructed deterministic sequence of $N-$point configurations on $X.$ In the most commonly studied case when $X$ is the unit-cube $[0,1]^{d}$ in $\R^{d}$ there are well-known explicit so called \emph{low-descripency sequences }(e.g. digital nets)\emph{ }constructed using the theory of uniform distribution in number theory \cite{n}, such that